cloud-ark/kubeplus/Guidelines.md

 For Operator developers it is critical to consider how their Operator works with namespaces.
 Typically, an Operator can be installed in one of the following configurations:

-  * Operator runs in default namespace and Custom Resources are created in default namespace.
+  * Operator runs in the default namespace and Custom Resource instances are created in the default namespace.

-  * Operator runs in default namespace but Custom Resources can be created in non-default namespaces.
+  * Operator runs in the default namespace but Custom Resource instances can be created in non-default namespaces.

-  * Operator runs in a non-default namespace and Custom Resources can be created in non-default namespaces.
+  * Operator runs in a non-default namespace and Custom Resource instances can be created in that namespace.

 Given these options, it will help consumers of your Operator if there is a clear documentation of how namespaces are used by your Operator.
 Include this information in the ConfigMap that you will add for the 'usage' annotation on the CRD.